HandsOnDataViz/book/docs/HandsOnDataViz.md

 </p>

-1. Finish the annotations to add your title and data source, then proceed to publish and embed your chart, as described in [Chapter
-    10: Embed on the Web](embed.html).
+1. Finish the annotations to add your title and data source, then proceed to publish and embed your chart by following the prompts or reading the more detailed Datawrapper tutorial above.
+Learn about your next steps in [Chapter 10: Embed on the Web](embed.html).

 ### Bubble Charts